-The Fund returned -7.5% for the quarter and 7.3% for the last 12 months.
+THE FUND RETURNED -7.5% for the second quarter of 2022 (Q2-22) and 7.3% for the last 12 months.
 The long-term performance of the Fund remains pleasing against both the peer group and the benchmark.

 Our overweight position in Naspers/Prosus and underweight position in SA Inc contributed to relative quarterly performance, while overweight positions in Aspen and Quilter detracted.